opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 Let's examine how OpenSearch 2.17 has improved its anomaly detection performance relative to OpenSearch 2.9.
 Before we present the results, let's define the following key concepts:

-- **True positive (correct detection)**: An true anomolous event correctly flagged as anomalous by the algorithm.
+- **True positive (correct detection)**: An true anomalous event correctly flagged as anomalous by the algorithm.
-- **False positive (false alarm)**: A non-anomalous event incorrectly flagged as anomalous by the algoritm.
+- **False positive (false alarm)**: A non-anomalous event incorrectly flagged as anomalous by the algorithm.
 - **False negative (missed anomaly)**: An anomalous event that the system fails to flag as anomalous.

 ### Results